GoogleCloudPlatform/genai-databases-retrieval-app/docs/run_app.md

 1. Make sure you have [setup and initialized your Database](../README.md#one-time-database--tool-configuration).

-1. Make sure you are able to [run Toolbox locally](../README.md#launch-the-toolbox-server-choose-one).
+1. Make sure you are able to [launch Toolbox server](../README.md#launch-the-toolbox-server-choose-one).

 1. Make sure you have Python 3.11+ installed